tycrek/ass/.github/README.md

 [Amazon S3]: https://en.wikipedia.org/wiki/Amazon_S3
 [Skynet Labs]: https://github.com/SkynetLabs

+## New user system (v0.14.0)

+The user system was overhauled in v0.14.0 to allow more features and flexibility.
+New fields on users include `admin`, `passhash`, `unid`, and `meta` (these will be documented more once the system is finalized).

+ass will automatically convert your old `auth.json` to the new format. **Always backup your `auth.json` and `data.json` before updating**.
+By default, the original user (named `ass`) will be marked as an admin.
+Adding new users via `npm run new-token <username>` should work as expected, though you'll need to re-launch ass to load the new file.

+**Things still borked:**

+- Creating a default user on new installs
+- Creating/modifying/deleting users via the API
+- The filewatcher that reloads `auth.json` when modified on CLI (to be changed in the future)
 ## Custom frontends - OUTDATED

 **Please be aware that this section is outdated (marked as of 2022-04-15).
 It will be updated when I overhaul the frontend system.**